SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-28-windows-8-corrupt-packages.markdown

 **The issue is machine dependant so it will occur on one but not another**

-If you step through your initialisation code you will find that your first page initialises, the page is loaded and all YOUR code will complete but then nothing.&nbsp; So it does appear to be an issue in the WinRT/.NET45 pipeline somewhere.
+If you step through your initialisation code you will find that your first page initialises, the page is loaded and all YOUR code will complete but then nothing.
+So it does appear to be an issue in the WinRT/.NET45 pipeline somewhere.

 **NOTE – Just uninstalling the product will NOT fix the issue**